 The Amber Grant is great because it has such a regular cadence.
-It provides $500 to $1,000 to a select business every month, and those monthly winners are then eligible to win a $10,000 grant at the end of the year.
+It provides $10,000 to a select business every month, plus one of those monthly winners is then awarded a $25,000 grant at the end of the year.
 The flexibility of being able to apply at any point during the year and the simple application (you'll illustrate the story of your business) make this grant one of our favorites.

 This foundation grants $5,000 to $10,000 to women and minority startup founders.
 The only drawback here is that your business must be located in the Southeast.
 If your business is located elsewhere, this grant may not be for you.